* Former FBI director says no doubt Russia meddled in U.S. election

 By Rodrigo Campos

-NEW YORK, June 8 (Reuters) - The 'Trump trade' made a comeback on Thursday on Wall Street but major indexes were in and out of negative territory as former FBI director James Comey said President Donald Trump fired him to undermine an investigation into Russian meddling into last November's U.S. election.
+NEW YORK, June 8 (Reuters) - The ‘Trump trade’ made a comeback on Thursday on Wall Street but the S&P and Dow industrials ended flat as former FBI director James Comey said President Donald Trump fired him to undermine an investigation into Russian meddling into last November’s U.S. election.

 Traders had been on tenterhooks ahead of Comey’s testimony to a Senate committee, his first since being fired by Trump on May 9.
 His prepared remarks had been made public Wednesday.